-They're also effective because they allow you to cross-check whether the person sharing his/her feedback is the genuine buyer.
+They're also effective because they allow you to cross-check whether the person sharing his/her feedback is a genuine buyer.

-Influencer testimonials are another type of customer testimonials that come from those high-profile celebrities and well-known people who already have established a reputation in your area of expertise.
+Influencer testimonials are another type of customer testimonial that come from those high-profile celebrities and well-known people who already have established a reputation in your area of expertise.

 Case studies also act as a creative form of testimonial that enables businesses to demonstrate how their previous customers or clients have progressed over time with the help of your products or services.

 Blog post reviews are written by affiliates that highlight all the pros and cons of your product or services.

 The internet is quickly becoming a visual space.
 You can also leverage video marketing to showcase your previous buyer's transformations.

 Also, you can request your customers to drop video testimonials demonstrating how your product has solved their problems.
 You can display those videos on your homepage or relevant product pages to attract sales.

 Seven Strategies For Using Customer Testimonials In Your Content